 Dr. Kelsey Tamayo has a multi-faceted musical career in performance, research, education, and writing.
 She is especially active in the new and contemporary music scenes.
 Kelsey is a founding member of Collective Behavior (CoBe) and Unanimous, both student-run new music ensembles in the East Lansing area.
 Recently, Kelsey collaborated as the performer in the Michigandered Marimba Project.
 She premiered Victor Marquez’s “The Fallen Tree” on Alex Smith’s Michigandered Marimba, an instrument made from all Michigan materials.
-Currently, she is a drummer for Searching for Friday, a Missouri-based cover and original band.
-She is also part of the Looking Glass Percussion Duo with Alice Pan.
-Alice and Kelsey are always looking for new percussion duo works, especially if it also involves singing, speaking, acting, and rapping.
+Currently, Kelsey is a percussionist and keyboard player with the Springfield Drury Civic Orchestra and the Taneycomo Festival Orchestra.

 Kelsey has performed as a percussion soloist extensively in America and abroad.
 As a winner of the 2013 Michigan State University Honor’s Competition, Kelsey performed as a soloist with the MSU Symphony Orchestra.
 During the 2011 season, she performed as a soloist with the Brevard Music Festival Orchestra.
 In 2006, she was the winner of the IBLA International Instrument Young Artist Competition and completed the national tour with brilliant reviews at Carnegie Hall, New York University, Radford University, and the University of Arkansas.